 Watch their video case study here below…

-Tony Jones, Digital Content Director at Signal TV, and his team swear by these 10 things to think about when proposing video to enterprise companies:
+Tony Jones, Digital Content Director at Signal Productions, and his team swear by these 10 things to think about when proposing video to enterprise companies:

 1. Multiple stakeholders: The project will have many hard to reach senior stakeholders, who will often surface just before delivery and insist on changing something that was signed off right at the beginning.
 Key to avoiding this happening is having a single, reliable point of contact and a well-defined brief from the outset.